FirePro-dev/font-loader/README.md

 ```
 FM.loadFont("Roboto").then(function(){
-  // The robot font is loaded
+  // The Roboto font is loaded
 })
 ```